 This page is just a sampler.
 The Keybase app has built-in help:

 keybase help # general keybase help track # help with tracking keybase help pgp # help using PGP keys in Keybase keybase help prove # help with proofs # etc.

-keybase version # print the version number keybase help # get help keybase signup # if you've never used Keybase keybase login # or...if you already have an account keybase prove twitter # prove you own a twitter account keybase prove github # prove a github account keybase prove reddit # prove a reddit account keybase prove coinbase # prove a coinbase account keybase prove hackernews # prove an HN account keybase prove web you.com # prove a website keybase prove http you.com # if you don't have a legit cert keybase prove dns you.com # prove via a DNS entry # ...more proof types soon...
+keybase version # print the version number keybase help # get help keybase signup # if you've never used Keybase keybase login # or...if you already have an account keybase prove twitter # prove you own a twitter account keybase prove github # prove a github account keybase prove reddit # prove a reddit account keybase prove coinbase # prove a coinbase account keybase prove hackernews # prove an HN account keybase prove https you.com # prove a website keybase prove http you.com # if you don't have a legit cert keybase prove dns you.com # prove via a DNS entry # ...more proof types soon...

 Looking up other people & following

-keybase search chris # find users like "chris" keybase id chris # look "chris" up, verify identity keybase id maxtaco@twitter # look twitter maxtaco up keybase track max # same as id, but track publicly keybase track chris --track-local # track, but not on server
+keybase search max # find users like "max" keybase id max # look "max" up, verify identity keybase id maxtaco@twitter # look twitter maxtaco up keybase track max # same as id, but track publicly keybase track maxtaco@reddit # track a reddit user

 If you track someone, subsequent commands will work without requiring more input from you:

 And if anything about your target has changed since you last tracked them, you'll get an error.

 Device adding + removing